THREE FROM NEW YORK

 FORT WORTH NIGHTLIFE

 Billy Bob’s Texas.
-This huge country/western club in the Fort Worth Stockyards has a lot going for it: two restaurants, 42 bar stations, a real bull-riding arena and several shops.
-It’s bigger than Gilley’s, more citified than the Longhorn Ballroom and is a “must-see” if you’re in Fort Worth.
-(2520 N Commerce in the Stockyards.
+This novelty club has a lot going for it: two restaurants, 42 bar stations, a real bull-riding arena and several shops.
+It’s bigger than Gilley’s, more urban than the Longhorn Ballroom and is a “must-see” if you’re in Fort Worth.
+(2520 N Commerce in the stockyards.
 Metro 429-5979.
 Mon-Sat 9:30 am-2 am, Sun noon-2 am.
+Reduced cover charge Mon-Sat 4-8 pm.
 MC.
 V, AE.)